Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **What I Learned:** I learned a lot about what data scraping can look like when a website has an API designed specifically for it (I was going to use Goodreads' API for my project, but they discontinued it :( so I haven't been able to explore as much as I'd hoped).
 Your project gave me some great insight into what that process looks like and how to work efficiently with an API.

+### Camryn's response

+Hi, Ashley!
+Thank you for your feedback.
+There is definitely a way to get comments and information regarding comments from a particular post.
+I wasn't planning on focusing on comments, but you bring up a really great point in terms of the people posting and responding to a post on a subreddit.
+I will see if I can find a way to bring that up in the next part of my analysis!

 ## Alex

 - **One thing I like**: I also agree that the collection of subreddits you implemented were very interesting, and that they do show a span in interests in subcultures that might meaningfully show differences in writing style.
 I do wonder if some of these subreddits will have higher likelihoods of people writing with English as an additional language (whether it's because it's a bigger subreddit or about a topic more or less niche to a certain culture), and if that might influence your results.